iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

   - **Results summary and limitations (what the evidence shows)**
     - Key findings in plain language (what performs well, what degrades)
-    - **Known failure modes and “Cannot estimate” rules:** clear, documented cases where the AI should *not* show a number and should instead display “Cannot estimate right now” with guidance — for example: poor lighting, excessive motion, incorrect positioning, short/interrupting capture, missing permissions, device/OS incompatibility, or technical errors/timeouts
+    - **Known failure modes and “Cannot estimate right now” rules:** clear, documented cases where the AI should *not* show a number and should instead display “Cannot estimate right now” with guidance — for example: poor lighting, excessive motion, incorrect positioning, short/interrupting capture, missing permissions, device/OS incompatibility, or technical errors/timeouts
     - Clear boundaries of applicability (when results may not be reliable)

   - **Risk analysis and mitigations (what could go wrong and how you reduce it)**
     - Main risks (misinterpretation, confusing source, edge-case failures)
-    - Mitigations implemented (provenance labeling, safe messaging, “cannot estimate” rules, UI wording controls, escalation paths)
+    - Mitigations implemented (provenance labeling, safe messaging, “Cannot estimate right now” rules, UI wording controls, escalation paths)
     - Any remaining residual risk and why it is acceptable (if applicable)

   - **Statement-to-evidence mapping (in-app statements only)**